GreenFrogMCBE/GreenFrogMCBE/README.md

 For French language select "language": "fr_FR"

-## Configuration tutorial

-- You can edit your config in config.json
-- You can edit your server language in /src/lang/(server language).json
-- You can disable or enable commands in commands.json. "true" means enabled. "false" means disabled.
-- ops.yml contains list of OPs

 ## Donations

 If you want to support this project, you can donate at: https://www.paypal.com/donate/?hosted_button_id=EMT6MHNNL3KBQ